tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 }
 ```

-Notice a, b and c live longer than they need to and can be used outside of the
+It's worth noting that a, b, and c have a longer lifespan than necessary and
-scope they were intended for.
-I could potentially use a, b or c in another part
-of the code and get unexpected results.
+could be unintentionally used elsewhere in the code.
+This could result in
+unexpected outcomes, so it's important to be cautious when reusing variables
+outside of their intended scope.

 ```csharp
 public void ConvertToFahrenheit(int degrees)